-In litigation interpreting the U.S. Constitution’s Commerce Clause, the U.S. Supreme Court has consistently held that activities taking place solely in one state are part of interstate or foreign commerce if those activities facilitate the movement of cargo in interstate of foreign commerce.16 Consistent with the U.S. Supreme Court, a number of Louisiana courts of appeal have held that barge or stevedoring activity within a single parish are nevertheless engaged in interstate commerce if they facilitate the movement of persons or cargo across states lines or to foreign destinations.17 Thus, it seemed settled that the movement of the cargo rather than the movement of the vessel was the appropriate consideration – at least until the Louisiana Supreme Court rendered its decision in Archer Daniels Midland v.
-Parish School Board of St. Charles on November 28, 2001.18
+In litigation interpreting the U.S. Constitution’s Commerce Clause, the U.S. Supreme Court has consistently held that activities taking place solely in one state are part of interstate or foreign commerce if those activities facilitate the movement of cargo in interstate or foreign commerce.
+Consistent with the U.S. Supreme Court, a number of Louisiana courts of appeal have held that barge or stevedoring activity within a single parish nevertheless are engaged in interstate commerce if they facilitate the movement of persons or cargo across states lines or to foreign destinations.
+Thus, it seemed settled that the movement of the cargo rather than the movement of the vessel was the appropriate consideration – at least until the Louisiana Supreme Court rendered its decision in Archer Daniels Midland v.
+Parish School Board of St. Charles on November 28, 2001.

 The Louisiana Supreme Court rejected the analytical approach of the U.S. Supreme Court in Commerce Clause cases as well as the approach taken in a number of lower Louisiana courts of appeal and focused instead on the movement of the vessel rather than the cargo to determine if the transaction was interstate commerce.
 In imposing the local sales tax, the Louisiana Supreme Court justified its conclusion based upon its belief that the purpose of the state exemption statute was to attract business to Louisiana by making the state competitive with other states.
 Employing somewhat circular logic, the court determined that the tax in this case was justified in order to attract true interstate commerce to Louisiana.
 It is difficult to understand how the imposition of this local tax under the circumstances would achieve that perceived policy objective.

-The Louisiana legislature quickly responded by amending the applicable exemption statute, namely, LSA R.S.
+The Louisiana legislature quickly responded in Acts 2002, No. 40, by amending the applicable exemption statute, namely, LSA R.S.
 47:305.1(C), to define “foreign or interstate coastwise commerce” to mean and include trade, traffic, transportation or movement of passengers or property by, in or on a ship or vessel: